reedhedges/AMRISim/README.md

 It is also recommended that you design your ROS application such that only one ROS client is sending motion commands (`cmd_vel`) or they are carefully coordinated.
-(ROS clients can generally recieve published data while a Pioneer client is connected, however, for logging, data collection, visualization, offline work, etc.)
+(ROS clients can generally receive published data while a Pioneer client is connected, however, for logging, data collection, visualization, offline work, etc.)